Recovering nonsmooth coefficients for higher-order perturbations of a polyharmonic operator: Notation

 The key step of the proof is the observation that if $u, v\in W^{m,2}(\Omega)$, then the product $uv \in W^{m,t}(\Omega)$ (see \cite[\S 4.4.4, Theorems 1,2]{MR98a:47071}, for example).
 Our initial assumption is that the coefficients in the operator $L$ satisfy

-The condition \eqref{e:coeffcond0} is needed to make sense of weak solutions, but we will impose additional hypotheses on the coefficients in \eqref{e:coeffcond0} and \eqref{e:CoeffSobCond} to study the inverse problem.
-Note that in our proof of Theorem \ref{t:Main}, we will show that both of these conditions follow from the hypotheses of this theorem.
+The condition \eqref{e:coeffcond0} is needed to make sense of weak solutions, but we will impose additional hypotheses on the coefficients in \eqref{e:CoeffCond} and \eqref{e:CoeffSobCond} to study the inverse problem.
+In our proof of Theorem \ref{t:Main}, we will show that \eqref{e:CoeffCond} and \eqref{e:CoeffSobCond} follow from the hypotheses of this theorem.

 We also assume we have a bilinear form $ B_0 : W^ { m,2} ( \Omega) \times W^ { m,2} ( \Omega) \to \complexes$ given by

 which satisfies

 For an operator $L$ as in \eqref{e:OpDef}, we define the bilinear form $B_L: W^ { m,2} ( \Omega) \times W^ { m,2} ( \Omega) \to \complexes$ by